acfier/phase-1-project-build/README.md

 - Can add stadiums to your wishlist of stadiums you'd still like to visit.

 ## How to Use
+- First you'll need to fork and clone the repository:
+- From your terminal directory you will have to start up the backend:
+    - run json.server --watch db.json --port 3001

+## Using the application
 - Upon loading the home page, use the navigation bar at the top to view the NFL stadiums and locations of these stadiums
 - While viewing the stadiums list, use the application to select a visit date if you've attended a game at the selected stadium or add the stadium to your wishlist.
 - While viewing stadiums list, submit comment on experience of any stadium you have visited.